-The TJPA Board approved the fiscal year 2012 Capital and Operating Budgets on June 9, 2011.
-Several factors affecting expenditures in the TJPA's fiscal year 2012 \$220,296,000 Capital Budget include continuation of construction of the new Transbay Transit Center building; completion of the demolition of the former Transbay Terminal, bus ramps, and adjacent properties; completion of the majority of the utility relocation work; and completion of construction documents for the Transit Center and permanent bus storage facility.
-Approximately \$154.2 million is budgeted for construction activities and approximately \$6.4 million for construction management.
-The TJPA has budgeted \$14.8 million for the Transbay Transit Center building architecture and engineering contract in fiscal year 2012, and \$1.7 million for bus storage facility engineering and design.
-While the TJPA took possession of all properties required for the completion of Phase 1 of the Transbay program in fiscal year 2011, expenditures associated with the eminent domain process as well as relocation consultation and assistance, goodwill loss assistance and other miscellaneous costs will be incurred in fiscal year 2012.
-The fiscal year 2012 budget includes approximately \$5.3 million for these right of way acquisition expenditures.
+The TJPA Board approved the fiscal year 2013 Capital and Operating Budgets on June 14, 2012.
+The main component of the TJPA's fiscal year 2013 \$223,671,000 Capital Budget is the continuation of construction of the new Transbay Transit Center building.
+Approximately \$150.9 million is budgeted for construction activities and approximately \$6.4 million for construction management.
+The TJPA has budgeted \$15.1 million for the Transbay Transit Center building architecture and engineering contract in fiscal year 2013, and \$1.2 million for bus storage facility engineering and design.
+While the TJPA took possession of all properties required for the completion of Phase 1 of the Transbay program in fiscal year 2011, expenditures associated with the eminent domain process as well as relocation consultation and assistance, goodwill loss assistance and other miscellaneous costs will be incurred in fiscal year 2013.
+The fiscal year 2013 budget includes approximately \$5.3 million for these right of way acquisition expenditures.

-The TJPA's fiscal year 2012 budget anticipates that most of the revenues to pay for these expenditures will be provided by the following sources: the funding identified in the expenditure plan approved by the voters for the half cent sales tax for transportation in San Francisco ("Prop.
-K"), the bridge toll increases approved in Regional Measure 1 and 2 and AB1171 ("RM-1", "RM-2" and "AB1171"), contributions of transportation sales tax revenues from the County of San Mateo, funds from the State of California via the Regional Transportation Improvement Program ("RTIP"), grants from the Federal Transit Administration ("FTA"), and an American Recovery and Reinvestment Act ("ARRA") grant from the Federal Railroad Administration ("FRA").
+The TJPA's fiscal year 2013 budget anticipates that most of the revenues to pay for these expenditures will be provided by the following sources: the funding identified in the expenditure plan approved by the voters for the half cent sales tax for transportation in San Francisco ("Prop.
+K"), the bridge toll increases approved in Regional Measure 1 and 2 and AB1171 ("RM-1", "RM-2" and "AB1171"), funds from the State of California via the Regional Transportation Improvement Program ("RTIP"), federal and state security-related grants passed through from the Alameda-Contra Costa Transit District ("AC Transit"), grants from the Federal Transit Administration ("FTA"), and an American Recovery and Reinvestment Act ("ARRA") grant from the Federal Railroad Administration ("FRA").

-The approved fiscal year 2012 Capital Budget shows revenues in two categories - committed and planned.
-Committed revenues are those planned expenditures of grants that were allocated at the time the TJPA Board approved the 2012 fiscal year budget, and planned revenues include sources that have pending applications with funding partners or applications that are anticipated to be submitted and approved during the fiscal year.
-Throughout the 2012 fiscal year, TJPA will work with the funding agencies to secure grants as any additional funding needs are identified.
-This is explained in detail in the staff report which was submitted with the fiscal year 2012 budget and can be found on the TJPA website for the June 9, 2011 TJPA Board meeting.
+The approved fiscal year 2013 Capital Budget shows revenues in two categories - committed and planned.
+Committed revenues are those planned expenditures of grants that were allocated at the time the TJPA Board approved the 2013 fiscal year budget, and planned revenues include sources that have pending applications with funding partners or applications that are anticipated to be submitted and approved during the fiscal year.
+Throughout the 2013 fiscal year, TJPA will work with the funding agencies to secure grants as any additional funding needs are identified.
+This is explained in detail in the staff report which was submitted with the fiscal year 2013 budget and can be found on the TJPA website for the June 14, 2012 TJPA Board meeting.

-Management's Discussion and Analysis (Required Supplementary Information-Unaudited) For the Year Ended June 30, 2011
+Management's Discussion and Analysis (Required Supplementary Information - Unaudited) For the Year Ended June 30, 2012

-With the opening of the Temporary Terminal, the TJPA began incurring operating costs for the first time in fiscal year 2011.
-The fiscal year 2012 Operating Budget consists of \$4,239,000 in revenues and expenditures.
+The fiscal year 2013 Operating Budget was approved June 14, 2012, amended September 13, 2012, and consists of \$5,227,000 in revenues and expenditures.
 Expenditures include a facility management contract, security, operating support for AC Transit, and parking control officers.
 The majority of the revenues will be provided by an RM-2 operating grant.